kaw2k/lunch-games/README.md

     - protects against all calamities (chewks, vampires, boogyman)
   - Bodyguard
     - protects against all calamities (chewks, vampires, boogyman)
-  - Cult Leader
-    - cult dies with the leader
   - Vampire
     - bite kills by any seconding / bite kills when they are seconded (persists thru entire game)